为了使您在Abcam官网的浏览体验更顺畅，请使用最新版本的浏览器比如 Google Chrome

 Besides external keynote speakers, PhD students and Postdocs will present near finished but unpublished work from groups of each of the institutes.
 With an informal but high quality character of the meeting we are aiming at fostering discussion and inspiring new collaborations within the Tri-rhena area.

-This meeting will be at the Friedrich Miescher Institute for Biomedical Research in Basel, Switzerland.
+This meeting will be hosted at the Max Planck Institute for Immunobiology and Epigenetics, Freiburg, Germany.

-The Basel Tourism website offers guides to accommodation, transport and attractions in Basel.
+The Freiburg Tourism website offers guides to accommodation, transport and attractions in Basel.

 * Important note: